-Top 10 Best Killer Clown Halloweens Costumes 2017
+10 Best Killer Clown Halloween Costumes (2018)

 Last Laugh The Clown is a terrifying costume set from California Costumes.
 The mask uses “animotion” technology to move its mouth and lips when you talk underneath.

-The mask only goes halfway though, so you may want an afro wig.
+The mask only goes halfway though, so you may want an afro wig to cover the back of your head.

 The large jumpsuit will fit most wearers, and includes some creepy four-fingered gloves.